Bill Foley (businessman): Sports ownership

 In 2021, Foley announced Black Knight Sports & Entertainment had purchased an expansion team in the Indoor Football League to begin play in 2022 at the Dollar Loan Center in Henderson, Nevada.
 On August 23, 2021, the team unveiled their name and logo as the Vegas Knight Hawks.

-On December 13, 2022, a group of investors led by Foley completed a deal to purchase Premier League football club AFC Bournemouth, with Foley assuming the role of chairman.
-Ahead of the deal, he was present at one of Bournemouth's Premier League matches vs Leicester City, with the Cherries winning 2–1.

-On January 13, 2023, Foley acquired a significant minority stake in French Ligue 1 club FC Lorient, creating a partnership with Bournemouth.
+On December 13, 2022, a group of investors led by Foley completed a deal to purchase English football club AFC Bournemouth, with Foley assuming the role of chairman.
+Ahead of the deal, he was present at one of Bournemouth's Premier League matches against Leicester City, with the Cherries winning 2–1.
+On January 13, 2023, Foley acquired a significant minority stake in French football club Lorient, creating a partnership with Bournemouth.

+On October 11, 2023, the Australian Professional Leagues (APL) announced Foley as the preferred bidder to be the owner of a new A-Leagues expansion club, based in Auckland, New Zealand.
+The APL officially confirmed the new team would be awarded a licence under Foley's ownership on November 21, with the Auckland FC men's team being introduced for the 2024–25 A-League Men season and the women's team competing from 2025–26 onwards.

+At an AGM held in February 2024, Black Knight ratified a deal to become a significant minority shareholder in Scottish football club Hibernian.
+The result of this deal is that Black Knight will be acquiring 25% of Hibs for a £6 million investment, while the Gordon family will retain its majority control (60%) of the club.
+Foley was appointed to the club's board of directors soon afterwards.

+Personal life

+Since 1969, Foley has been married to Carol Johnson, a former flight attendant for United Airlines, with whom he has four children.
+His wife and daughters are all involved in the family winery, while his son is the chief business officer of the Vegas Golden Knights.
+His other son, who was also a part of the winemaking business, died at the age of 31 in August 2018, as a result of a traumatic head injury.

+Foley is a financial supporter of President Donald Trump.